Khaders-sec/Web-Security/SQLi-Khader_1/README.md

 - SQL Injection in Action => (Let's Hack! ^^)

   - Practicing with PortSwigger SQL Injection Labs
-    - Manual Exploitation via manipulating the URL for the GET request -> Notice the URL encoding
+    - Manual Exploitation via manipulating the URL for the GET request
     - Writing a Python Script to automate the exploitation process
   - Exploit MetaSpoitable2 VM
     - Security Level 0 => (No Protection) ==> Manual Exploitation via entering Payloads in the input fields